GenBench/GenBench.github.io/_pages/workshop.md

 # News
 - The camera-ready deadline is coming up: October 26.
 You can use 1 extra page (max.
 9) to integrate the reviewers' comments.
-- We are accepting EMNLP Findings papers with a good fit, please reach out via email (genbench@googlegroups.com) for instructions.
+- Closed: ~~We are accepting EMNLP Findings papers with a good fit, please reach out via email (genbench@googlegroups.com) for instructions.~~
 - After technical difficulties with the ARR submission, we extended the submission deadline to October 11!
 Submissions can now be made via [this Openreview page](https://openreview.net/group?id=GenBench.org/2023/ARR_Commitment).
 - Would you like to submit to the Collaborative Benchmark Task, but you missed the August 1 sample deadline?
 Get in contact with us, you can still submit to the September 1 deadline!
 - The [CoNLL conference](https://conll.org/2023) now allows dual submissions with GenBench, and vice versa!
 Is your CoNLL submission a good fit with the GenBench mission but are you still waiting for your reviews?
 Also submit to GenBench!
 See our information about [dual submissions](https://genbench.org/workshop/#dual-submissions).